 Earth is a Petri dish, and all sorts of organisms grow here, both good and bad.
 Along with butterflies, puppies, and robins, the earth has cholera, Ebola, and smallpox.
 Parasites like guinea worm, malaria, and hookworm.
 Famine, drought, and crop failure.
 Genetic diseases.
 Natural disasters.

 Life doesn’t look like it was created by a Designer.
 God could’ve custom-designed each species for its niche, and yet we find sloppy, imperfect instructions that point to common descent.
 Each species is a variation on its ancestors, and the record of these variations is evident in the DNA.
 Sure, God could’ve designed life on earth in a way that mimics how evolution works, but there’s no evidence for that.
 All evidence points to evolution.
 (More)

-The apologist may respond that a huge, old universe is necessary to create live-giving conditions on earth, but the evidence doesn’t point there, either.
+The apologist may respond that a huge, old universe is necessary to create life-giving conditions on earth, but the evidence doesn’t point there, either.
 First, it’s nature that needs second-generation stars to create the heavy elements that we need for life.
 God can just use magic like he did in the Genesis creation stories.
 (Which, by the way, is the problem with the fine-tuning argument.
 Nature would need conditions to be in a life-permitting range.
 God is omnipotent and has no such constraint.)

 Second, just one galaxy is enough, and our universe contains roughly 200 billion galaxies.
 Cosmologist Sean M. Carroll argued that you’d predict none of this extravagance in a God World.
 He said, “Everything we know about physics tells us that none of those other galaxies is necessary to explain what we have in our neighborhood here” (video @46:55).